rantahar/layered_autoencoder/README.md

 it consists of an encoder and a decoder, which are trained to reproduce the original image from the encoding.

-Since the encoding has the same number of dimensions as an image, most model architectures with image input can be stacked on top of it.
+The idea is to simplify transfer learning between the autoencoder and other models.
+Since the encoding has the same form as an image, most model architectures with image input can be stacked on top of it.
 That is, they can take the encoded representation as input.
 So the stacked model could be a classifier, a variational autoencoder (VAE) or a generative adversarial model